h01ger/piuparts/README.txt

 ----

 There are several cronjobs installed via '~piupartsm/crontab' and '~piupartss/crontab') which monitor the slave and the host it's running on.

+It's possible to kill the slave any time by pressing CTRL-C, the currently done test will be redone.

 === Joining an existing slave session